caseygrun/phage-seq/README.md

 Key elements of the data model:

-- A **selection** refers to enrichment of a distinct population of phage-displayed VHHs via multiple rounds of panning against a particular pair of antigen conditions (e.g. counter-selection and selection bacterial cells, antigen-negative and antigen-positive protein-coated wells, etc.); For example, a selection for flagella using a _∆fliC_ mutant as the counter-selection cells and a wild-type strain as the selection cells occurring over 4 rounds of selection.
+- A **selection** refers to a distinct population of phage-displayed VHHs which is enriched via multiple rounds of panning against a particular pair of antigen conditions (e.g. counter-selection and selection bacterial cells, antigen-negative and antigen-positive protein-coated wells, etc.); For example, a selection for flagella using a _∆fliC_ mutant as the antigen-negative cells and a wild-type strain as the antigen-positive cells occurring over 4 rounds.
 	- Each selection is assigned a single **"phage library"**; this mainly dictates to which _reference sequence_ reads should be aligned.
 For example, if selections in the experiment involved two different starting libraries---one from an alpaca immunization and one created synthetically---these would be considered different "phage libraries".
+	- Multiple _biological replicates_ with the same  should generally be treated as _separate_ selections
-- A **sample** is a single technical replicate observation of a population of phage/VHHs, for example: the post-amplification ("input") phage before round 2 of the above selection, prepared for sequencing with a distinct pair of barcode sequences.
+- A **sample** is a single technical replicate observation of a population of phage/VHHs.
+For example: the post-amplification ("input") phage before round 2 of the above selection is one sample.
+Each sample must be prepared separately for sequencing (e.g. with a distinct barcode sequence of barcode pair) and demultiplexed outside of this workflow into a distinct pair of .fastq.gz files.
+	- One _selection_ will generally have multiple _samples_; there will be at least one sample for each round of selection.
+If both the pre-amplification (output) and post-amplification (input) phage populations are sequenced at a given round, these will be separate samples.
+If phage are eluted from the antigen-negative cells and sequenced, this will be a separate sample.
+Additionally, technical replicates of the same population may be prepared.
 - Multiple **sequencing runs** may be performed.
 Each sequencing run will be **denoised** separately, then replicate observations of the same _sample_ will be summed in the `feature_table` step.

 ### Configuring the workflow for future experiments

-`panning-extended` can be duplicated and used as a template for future experiments.
+`panning-minimal` can be duplicated and used as a template for future experiments.
 Follow the installation instructions above.
-Duplicate the `panning-extended` directory and rename it.
-The following files need to be modified to suit the workflow:
+Duplicate the `panning-minimal` directory and rename it to your project of interest.
+The following files need to be modified to suit the workflow.
+Note that all file paths are relative to this directory (e.g. whatever you rename your copy of `panning-minimal`):

 1. Edit `config.yaml` to configure the experiment and specify features of the starting VHH library/libraries, namely:

-	- `raw_sequence_dir`: Path to folder containing raw input sequences
+	- `raw_sequence_dir`: Path to folder containing raw input sequences.
+This folder must contain one subdirectory for each sequencing run, named according to `ID` in `runs.tsv`.

-	- `scratch`: Path to scratch directory
+	- `scratch`: Path to a temporary or scratch directory

+	- `input_query`: Pandas query <https://pandas.pydata.org/docs/reference/api/pandas.DataFrame.query.html> to identify which rows in `metadata.csv` correspond to an un-panned "input" phage library.
+This is used downstream to build a null enrichment distribution and calculate enrichment probabilities.
+One way to accomplish this is to give the input library a distinct value for `expt` (e.g. set the `expt` column to `'input.library'` then set `input_query` to `expt == 'input.library'` ).

-	- `libraries`: Phage display (VHH) libraries included in this experiment.
-Dict where keys are library names and values are objects with the following attributes:
+	- `libraries`: Describes properties of each distinct input VHH library included in this experiment.
+Input libraries are distinct if they originated from a different biological or synthetic source and thus have a different reference sequence.
+For example, libraries derived from different organisms or different synthetic methodolodies will be distinct.
+This object should have keys which are library names (corresponding to values of `phage_library` in `samples.tsv`, converted to lowercase) and values which are objects with the following attributes.

 		- `primer_fwd` (default ""):
 		Forward primer sequence (5' to 3'); used in the `cutadapt` preprocessing step to identify reads corresponding to properly-prepared amplicons